wangxiaoyunanne/MSN_Algorithm/README.md

   Put result in tarKD3.txt.
 1 3 3 26 s meas: xdim =1 ydim =3 zdim =3 total length of polygon is < 26. “s” means run serial code.

-2 open tarKD3.txt and delete first 3 line of it, these are timing information we do not need them.

-3 Make sure XDIM, YDIM, ZDIM and LENGTH are set as you want, for example 3 by 1 case length 26 polygons, it is
+2 Make sure XDIM, YDIM, ZDIM and LENGTH are set as you want, for example 3 by 1 case length 26 polygons, it is

 #define XDIM 1